Your go-to guide to Bali’s best tourist attractions.

 6. Family-friendly cafes in Canggu

 Canggu is extremely family-friendly.
 The town is bursting with family cafes, playgrounds and activities to keep the little ones entertained for hours.
 Milk & Madu is the most famous, always packed with food fanatics and families.
-Tamora Gallery is a great place to stop for lunch and do some shopping while the kids have fun at the outdoor playground and play in the virtual reality area.
-Made’s Warung (formally The Joglo) is another must-visit, and La Casita is also a lovely family spot.
-Other family-friendly cages include Pels Supershop in Berawa, Butterman, BAKED, Shady Shack and Crate just off Batu Bolong or the popular Deus ex Machina.
-There’s also Bottega for great handmade pasta, Finns Club which has a pool and a children’s menu, and Milu by Nook and Al Bacio for amazing gelato.
+Made’s Warung (formally The Joglo) is another must-visit, and Nourish is also a lovely family spot with ricefield views.
+Other family-friendly cafes include Pels Supershop in Berawa, Butterman, BAKED, Shady Shack, Revolver and Crate just off Batu Bolong or the popular Deus ex Machina.
+There’s also Bottega for great handmade pasta, Finns Club which has a pool and a children’s menu, and Milu by Nook and Al Bacio for yummy gelato.

 While Ubud was the best place for yoga and organic food, Canggu is catching up quickly!
 Who doesn’t love to combine yoga & beach time or, even better, yoga on the beach?
 How about yoga on the beach, healthy food and a surf lesson or two?
 You can do it all in Canggu, and while you’re at it, you can also shop for eco-conscious, recycled and super fashionable yoga wear.
 For yoga, you can go to Pranava, The Practice or Samadi, which are all great studios.
 And, for organic food, go to Shady Shack or Give Cafe along Jalan Batu Mejan.